scdoproject/go-scdo/README.md

 # Or Download & Build the source

-- Building the Scdo project requires both a Go (version 1.12.7 ONLY at this moment) compiler, Git, and a C compiler.
+- Building the SCDO project requires both a Go (version 1.12.7 ONLY at this moment) compiler, Git, and a C compiler.

 - Clone the go-scdo repository to the GOPATH directory: